-This seminar brings together industry experts to provide up–to–date information on several important aspects relating to HEV infection, routes of transmission, methodology and the commercial/ industry perspective.
+A Campden BRI seminar, 28 November, will bring together industry experts to provide up–to–date information on several important aspects relating to HEV infection, routes of transmission, methodology and the commercial/ industry perspective, including:

-- Overview of Hepatitis E in the UK and links to Europe
+- An overview of Hepatitis E in the UK and links to Europe

 - A veterinary perspective on infection in pigs